bglid/GTCRN-Micro/README.md

 ## Roadmap / to-dos

-##### *Update 12/10/2025:*
+##### *Update 12/19/2025:*

-Renaming the model architectures for clarity.
-Going forward, the model architecture targeting the **ESP32-S3** will be called `gtcrn_micro_s3`.
+  Need to adjust the model architecture for better streaming performance.
 This model will be the one that goes through the full PyTorch $\rightarrow$ ONNX $\rightarrow$ TFLite conversion.
-Currently training a model that will support this hardware in streaming form.
+Currently training said model that will support this hardware in streaming form.

 Future goals are to attempt to skip the `tflite` conversion and use STM32CubeAI to deploy.